apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 Put another way: in tech, building for an impending future is workable.

 However.
-If you’re spending all day working on a product that doesn’t *quite* work yet due to limitations with GPT-4o and other frontier models, you’re going to be really curious: *Is it worth trying to eke out 5% better performance for this sub-prompt, or should we just wait for the models to get better?
+If you’re spending all day working on a product that doesn’t *quite* work yet due to limitations with GPT-4o and other frontier models, you’re going to be really curious: *Is it worth trying to eke out 5% better performance for this sub-prompt, or should we just refine our UX while we wait for the models to get better?
 When is that next frontier leap coming?*

 It’s a fun thing to speculate about.
-Luckily, there’s just enough info out there to make a defensible projection.
+Luckily, there’s enough info out there to make a defensible projection.

 [In a June Stratechery interview](https://stratechery.com/2024/an-interview-with-daniel-gross-and-nat-friedman-about-apple-and-ai/), Nat Friedman (not an OpenAI employee, but someone [in a position to know](https://www.theinformation.com/articles/former-github-ceos-novel-investment-offer-to-ai-founders-rare-server-chips)) gave a timeline for the next big leap: